ARISTARICOKEGENGOMASESE/Automotive-electonics/README.md

 - **Database-Driven**: Data is stored in an SQL database for easy access and management.

 ## Database Structure

-The system uses a MySQL database called `electricks` that contains the following important tables:
+The system utilizes a MySQL database named 'electricks', which contains the following key and essential tables, critical for its functionality:

 ### `admin`
 This table stores the credentials and personal information of administrators.
 The fields include: